 Childhood in the Developing World.

 The 2015-2016 program remains open to new applicants.

 To enquire about a late application contact the IOP Director.

-This program includes a pair of Winter Term Pscyhology courses which focus on Childhood Development and a Spring Break immersion experience in Guatemala.
-Course requires permission of instructor and is limited to 20 students.
+This annual program includes a pair of Winter Term Pscyhology courses which focus on Childhood Development and a Spring Break immersion experience in Guatemala.
 Students on this program will be able to visit several sites in Guatemala related to childhood development and well-being, including educational facilities.